alexw914/ASVspoof2021-ECAPA-TDNN/README.md

 ```

 ### Test
-All the scorefile will be store in scores folder.
+All the scorefiles will be store in scores folder.
 This algorithm will test EER and min-tDCF of progres set in every epoch.

-You should change the folder in find_best.py to find the best checkpoints in progress phase And you can test it in eval phase.
+You should change the score_file_root in find_best.py to find the best checkpoints in progress phase.
+And you can test it in eval phase.

 To test the model run:
 ```